scds/text-analysis-2/visualize.md

 >
 > Serving on http://0.0.0.0:5000 ...

 Because SpaCy has to process the entire `Doc` object, it might take a few minutes for the message to appear!
-When te server is ready, open a web browser and go to the following URL:
+When the server is ready, open a web browser and go to the following URL:

 ```
 http://localhost:5000/